SeanGraysmith/myProjects/linux-Honeypot/README.md

 I configured Cowrie to emulate both SSH (port 22) and Telnet (port 23).
 When doing this, it's important to move your real SSH service to a non-standard port, and to restrict who can access it.
 On AWS, this is easy to enforce with a Security Group rule that allows the real SSH port only from your own IP address.

+Additionally, cowrie is configured to run on startup.

 > **Note:** This guarantees that the only ports visible to real attackers are 22 and 23 — both of which lead to the honeypot services.

 ![AWS Security Group configuration showing ports 22 and 23 open to the internet, real SSH port restricted to my IP](./images/security-group.png)